Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Introduction

-After this we consider the question of how much the dimension drops for rational angles.
+This leads to the natural question of how much the dimension can drop?
 We give an upper bound for the amount the dimension can drop in terms of the pressure function of a specified dynamical system and potential function.
-This gives a new way of understanding dimension drop in terms of varying rational slices of the torus.
-Of note is that the potential function exists on the torus and is independent of the choice of \(p/q\).
-This can be seen in our main theorem, Theorem \ref{dimdrop bound theorem}, which we state a version of here. \begin{theorem*} There exists \(\phi :[0,1)^{2} \to \R\), such that for every \(p,q \in \N\) co-prime and \(\theta = \tan^{-1}(\frac{p}{q})\), , where \(T\vert_{l_{pq}}\) is the doubling map restricted to the line of slope \(p/q\) on the torus and \(P(l_{pq},T\vert_{l_{pq}},\phi)\) is the topological pressure of \(\phi\) under the map \(T\vert_{l_{pq}}\). \end{theorem*}
+This gives a new way of understanding dimension drop in terms of varying subspaces of the torus.
+Of note is that the potential function exists on the \(k+1\) torus and is independent of the choice of \(\beta,f_{i},\dots,f_{k}\).
+This can be seen in our main theorem, Theorem \ref{theorem: dim drop bound}, which we state a version of below.

-We prove this theorem by using the work of Akiyama, Feng, Persson and Kempton (\cite{Akiyama} prop 3.5).
-By their result it suffices to count the growth rate of the number of exact overlaps in the \(n^{th}\) level of construction of the self similar measure.
-From this we are able to construct a potential function, \(\phi\) on \([0,1)^{2}\), which counts the growth rate of the number of exact overlaps when restricted to lines of rational slope.

-In future works we hope to relate the dimension drop in measures on systems formed by integer contractions with more additional maps and those formed by algebraic contractions and an additional map.